Scientists were warning about the risks of climate change and the burning of fossil fuels before today's world leaders were Greta Thunberg's age.

 "People always tell us that they are so hopeful.
 They are hopeful that the young people are going to save the world, but we are not.
 There is simply not enough time to wait for us to grow up and become the ones in charge," Thunberg told the European Economic Social Committee in one of several speeches she has given to government and business leaders in recent months.

-On March 15, students in hundreds of cities in countries around the globe held school strikes calling for action on climate change, and they planned another on April 12.
+On March 15, students in hundreds of cities in countries around the globe held school strikes calling for action on climate change, and that was followed by more widespread demonstrations around the world each Friday.
 These charts show why.

 Read more about the scientists' warnings listed in the graphic: